photoprism/photoprism-docs/docs/user-guide/faq.md

     Your use of these services is [fully covered by us](../getting-started/faq.md#are-the-keys-for-using-interactive-world-maps-provided-free-of-charge).
 Depending on your usage, this can save you much more than the cost of a [PhotoPrism+ Membership](https://www.photoprism.app/membership), since other providers generally charge usage-based fees and may also not allow you to cache the data they provide, compromising your privacy with unnecessary requests.

-    Other apps sometimes also use the free map tile service that openstreetmap.org provides [for development purposes](https://operations.osmfoundation.org/policies/tiles/).
-In this case, your private instance hostname may show up in a public CSV file they make [available for download](https://planet.openstreetmap.org/tile_logs/).
+    Other apps sometimes use the free map tile service [offered by openstreetmap.org](https://operations.osmfoundation.org/policies/tiles/).
+In this case, [their privacy policy](https://wiki.osmfoundation.org/wiki/Privacy_Policy) applies and your data may be used to generate [publicly available reports](https://planet.openstreetmap.org/tile_logs/).
 This is a major difference from our approach, which focuses on your privacy and user experience.

     [View Privacy Policy ›](https://www.photoprism.app/privacy#section-7){ class="pr-3" } [View Compliance FAQ ›](https://www.photoprism.app/kb/compliance-faq#privacy)